Table of Contents

 Now, if you’re asking, in the realm of possibilities, how can I file chapter 7 bankruptcy and keep my home, the answer is there is a theoretical way, but see above warning.
 Yes, there’s a homestead exemption, but in a high real estate market like 2023 for Santa Clarita, Antelope Valley, and Los Angeles, chances are your home equity is very high also.

-2022 update: Last year, a new California homestead exemption took effect.
+2023 update: Recently, a new California homestead exemption took effect.
 This changed the traditional homestead exemption from a small number depending on marital status to something much larger based on which county you live in.
 Technically, it’s the median (not average) sale price (not home value) of homes in that county the prior year.
 Zillow and Redfin tell you home values, not sales prices.
 Even if they did, they typically average and don’t provide medians.
-But you have a much greater chance of protecting your home in 2022 than you did before.
+But you have a much greater chance of protecting your home now than you did before.

 Still, it’s just that: a chance.
 There are twists and turns to keep your home about this new law that aren’t in the California homestead exemptions, but the federal ones, and then it starts getting complicated.
 I wrote about limits to the California homestead exemption.
 Even bankruptcy attorneys get confused about it.

 Even if you have too much equity over your homestead exemption. there’s still hope.
 In that case, you might want to consider a Chapter 13 bankruptcy, where you can file bankruptcy and keep your home.